datastreamapp/api-docs/docs/README.md

 ## Errors

 ### 400 Bad Request: `{"message":null}`
-This mean your request was denied before reaching our service.
+This means your request was denied before reaching our service.
 This happens when the query string is not encoded properly. ie `$` -> `%24`.

 ### 408 or 504 Timeout
 This means your request was too complicated and was unable to complete within 30sec.
 To resolve this issue, retry once.
 If the issue persists, try lowering the `$top` and/or adding in narrower filters.